jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/chip.rst

    below)
 2. Install a dongle on the DOF 7 (HD15) connector on the rear of the controller box (see figure above)
-3. Install a jumper plug on the footpedal connector (DB15) on the rear of the controller box (see figure above)
+3. Install a jumper plug on the foot pedal connector (DB15) on the rear of the controller box (see figure above)

 You need the PSM dVRK controllers, screwdrivers/nut drivers/hex wrenches, a piece of small insulated wire or magnet wire, and a soldering iron.

 **Step 1.** Unplug power.
-Unplug cables from the dMIB/QLA so you can work on the back side of the 156-pin ITT Cannon connector (that mates with the robot arm connector) or take the dMIB out.
+Unplug cables from the dMIB/QLA, so you can work on the back side of the 156-pin ITT Cannon connector (that mates with the robot arm connector) or take the dMIB out.
 Please make sure to label the cables as you unplug them.